-- (a) where barriers or enclosures cannot be accessed unless other vehicle components are removed with the use of tools. - (b) where barriers or enclosures are located underneath the vehicle floor
+- (a) where barriers or enclosures cannot be physically accessed disassembled, opened or removed, unless other vehicle components are removed with the use of tools - (b) where barriers or enclosures are located underneath the vehicle floor.

 The symbol background shall be yellow, the bordering and the arrow shall be black.